The Changing Leaves

 2. Pumpkin Patches and Corn Mazes

 Whether you’re looking for the best pumpkin, some fresh apple cider, a hay ride, or a fun hunt through a corn maze – the tri-state area will not disappoint.
-Enjoy a fall farm experience at Blooms and Berries (Loveland) or Bonnybrook Farm (Clarksville) – and lots more over on our Fall Things to Do list.
+Check out our complete list of Pumpkin Patches here.

 3. Locally Brewed Pumpkin and Oktoberfest Ales